Poincar\'e inequalities and rigidity for actions on Banach spaces: Hyperbolic groups

 \section{Hyperbolic groups}

-In \cite{zuk-gafa} \.{Z}uk used spectral methods to show that certain random groups have property (T) with overwhelming probability.
+In this section we discuss the consequences of \ref{main theorem : intro} in the case of random hyperbolic groups.
+In \cite{zuk-gafa} \.{Z}uk used spectral methods to show that many random groups have property (T) with overwhelming probability.
 A detailed account was recently provided in \cite{kotowscy}.
 We sketch the strategy of the proof and generalize it to $L_p$-spaces.

 In \cite{friedman} it was shown that for a certain random graphs on $n$ vertices of degree $\deg$ there exists a constant such that for any $\varepsilon>1$ we have

 In \cite{zuk-gafa} a modified link graph, denoted $L'(S)$, with multiple edges was considered. $L'(S)$ decomposes into random graphs as above and it is shown, using the above estimate, that it has a spectral gap strictly large than $1/2$ with probability 1.
 In our setting, the modified link graph $L'(S)$ can be viewed as a link graph with an admissible weight $\omega(s,t)$, which is defined to be the number of edges connecting $s$ and $t$.
 Thus we can apply Theorem \ref{main theorem : intro}.
 Recall that in the Gromov model $\mathcal{G}(n,l,d)$ for random groups one chooses a density $0<d<1$ and considers a group given by a generating set $S$ of cardinality $n$ and $(2n-1)^{ld}$ relations of length $l$, chosen at random, letting $l$ increase to infinity.